mario-without-last-name/lottie_animations/README.md

-# Lottie Animations
+# Lottie Files

-A little project that showcases the ease of using Lottie Animations to easily use and modify animated SVG assets.
+A little project that showcases the ease of using Lottie Files to easily use and modify animated SVG assets.

 Project made by Mario (with some of my own code modifications).